CatherineKiiru/js-challenges/Coding notes/readme.md

 ### Else If Statements
 Else if statements allows you to compare multiple conditions and combine multiple if statements into one function.

+### Correct order in If Else Statements
+Functions are often executed from top to bottom so you need to be careful with which statements come first.